jon-heard/obsidian-inline-scripts-library/notepick.sfile.md

 // Split toIgnore into filenames
 $4 = $4.split("|");

-// Get the file object for the given folder const folder = app.vault.fileMap[$1];
+// Get the file object for the given folder.
+Early out of doesn't exist or is a file const folder = app.vault.fileMap[$1];

-// If file object doesn't exist, or isn't a file, early out. if (!folder)
+if (!folder)
 {
 	return expFormat([ "","No files picked.
 Folder __" + $1 + "__ doesn't exist." ]);